UMM-CSci-3601/backend-lab/LABTASKS.md

    5. [ ] Your project board should look something like this:
 ![Image](https://github.com/user-attachments/assets/b4015b48-78fd-40b7-a360-62c08b15fa1f)

-## Make sure your project is linked to your repository
+## Making sure your project is linked to your repository

 1. [ ] Navigate back to your repository
 2. [ ] Click the `Projects` tab on your GitHub repository
 3. [ ] You should now see the project you just made
 4. [ ] Select the `Link a Project` button
 5. [ ] Make sure your project has a checked box in the dropdown
 6. [ ] Now go to the `Issues` tab in you repository and make sure you have all the issues you added to your project

+## Using the project board

 The view that you see will have several views, each focused on a different way of thinking about the state of your project.